inconvergent/desert/README.md

     ./install.sh

 This will use `setuptools` to install python libraries `desert` and `erosion`.
-As well as a shell util called `erosion`.
-It will be available as `~/.local/bin/erosion` if you installed with the `--user` flag.
+As well as a terminal util called `erosion`.
+It will be available as `~/.local/bin/erosion` if you installed with the `install.sh` script.

 ## Examples